UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 Cast-In UV Stabilizer vs Surface UV-Block Film

 Cast-in UV stabilizer outperforms surface-applied UV-block film across the full lifespan of a retail case.
-The film performs comparably for the first 4–6 months, then loses to the cast-in stabilizer once edge delamination, cleaning scratches, and uneven fade lines start appearing — typically around month 8 in our paired tests.
+The film performs comparably for the first 4–6 months, then loses to the cast-in stabilizer once edge delamination, cleaning scratches, and uneven fade lines start appearing — typically around month 8 of daily retail handling.

 The two approaches solve the same problem with very different mechanics.
 Cast-in stabilizer is a chemistry decision made at the PMMA polymerization stage: HALS molecules and benzotriazole UV absorbers are dissolved into the monomer along with the initiator and dispersed evenly through the full thickness of the sheet.
 There is no layer, no interface, no surface that can fail.
 Every cubic millimeter of the panel has the same stabilizer concentration, so a scratch on the surface or a chip on the edge exposes more stabilized material, not raw unstabilized PMMA.
 The stabilizer is consumed slowly as it absorbs UV photons over time, but a properly loaded UV-grade sheet holds protective concentration for 8–12 years of outdoor exposure depending on latitude and orientation.

 For any program with a service life under 6 months — short trade-show runs, seasonal pop-ups, tactical retail tests — UV-block film over standard PMMA is a defensible budget call.
 For anything 12 months or longer, especially window-facing retail or outdoor adjacency, cast-in UV-grade PMMA is the spec.
-We have run both on real customer programs and the post-mortems are consistent: the film projects come back for refurbishment around month 8–10; the cast-in UV-grade projects come back for capacity expansion, not for fade.
+In our production experience the pattern is consistent: film-based cases tend to come back for refurbishment inside the first year as the surface layer fails, while cast-in UV-grade cases come back for capacity expansion, not for fade.

-Real Outdoor Data — 12-Month Delta-E and Yellowing Index
+Weathering Data — Delta-E and Yellowing Index Over a Year of Sun

-UV performance comparison — 12-month south-facing window exposure
+UV performance comparison — typical published values, ~1-year outdoor-equivalent exposure

 The delta-E numbers map to perceived color shift on the standard CIE scale: delta-E under 2 is generally imperceptible side-by-side, 2–5 is noticeable in direct comparison, and above 5 is obvious to any buyer without a reference.
 The yellowness index numbers map to amber appearance: YI under 3 reads as colorless, 3–7 reads as faintly warm, 7–12 reads as visibly yellow, and above 12 reads as amber.
 In practice, the spec line that matters is “12-mo YI under 5” — that is the threshold for a case that still looks clear at the end of its first year of retail service.